Postal voting: United States

 It has been argued that postal voting has a greater risk of fraud than in-person voting, though there are few known instances of such fraud.

 Mail-in ballots pose other challenges, including signature verification, prompt delivery of ballots, and issues that have led to evidence suggesting younger voters, as well as voters from racial and ethnic minorities, are more likely to have their vote-by-mail ballots rejected.

 In the 2016 general election, approximately 33 million postal ballots were cast, about a quarter of all ballots cast.
 Some jurisdictions used only vote-by-mail and others used absentee voting by mail.

 In April 2020, during lockdowns for the COVID-19 pandemic, an NBC News/Wall Street Journal poll found that 58% of those polled would favor nationwide election reform to allow everyone to vote by mail.
-President Donald Trump has brought up doubts about the integrity of unsolicited mail-in voting in the 2020 election.
+In the November 2020 presidential election, postal voting was an encouraged voting method in many locations due to the coronavirus pandemic.
+A poll by Pew Research Center found that 54% of people voted in person in the 2020 election compared to 46% who voted absentee or mail in.
+Despite the long history of postal voting and a large number of postal votes in the 2016 election, President Donald Trump has cast doubt on the integrity of unsolicited mail-in voting in the 2020 election.
+There is little evidence to support Trump's claim that postal voting enables widespread election fraud.

 Following false claim of widespread voter fraud in the 2020 presidential election, Republican state lawmakers began an effort to roll back access to postal voting.